Core framework

 Making learner-led shelf labels or signs

-Putting recommendation notes / bookmarks in books
+Putting learner-led recommendation notes / bookmarks in reading materials

-Making learner-led book lists for staff
+Making learner-led reading materials lists for staff

 Staff should act as reading role models in one of the below ways, or in another way that suits their setting:

-Sharing book recommendation videos
+Sharing reading materials recommendation videos

 Key Area 1.2.4 – Staff development